-Please remember that St. John’s Lutheran church
+St. John’s Lutheran church

-Prayer Ventures - July 2020
+Prayer Ventures - September/October 2021

 These petitions are offered as guides to prayer for the global, social and outreach ministries of the ELCA, as well as for the needs and circumstances of our neighbors, communities and world.